BarryZ001/MapSage_V5/kaggle_notebook_unified.md

 # Step 2: Clear all global registries that might conflict
 try:
-    # Clear any existing transform registries
     import gc
     gc.collect()

-    # Remove any __main__ registry references
     if hasattr(__builtins__, '__main__'):
         main_attrs = [attr for attr in dir(__builtins__['__main__']) if 'registry' in attr.lower() or 'transform' in attr.lower()]
         for attr in main_attrs:
             try:
                 delattr(__builtins__['__main__'], attr)
             except: pass
     print("✅ 已清理全局注册表")
 except: pass

 # Step 3: Check MMCV version with isolated import
 try:
-    # Use exec to isolate the import and avoid registry conflicts
     version_check_code = '''
 import mmcv
 mmcv_version = mmcv.__version__